Actify

 Work Retreat Planning Playbook: 6 Weeks to an Unforgettable Retreat

-This playbook covers everything from venue selection to post-retreat follow-up.
-Designed for retreats of 8–60 people, 2–3 days.
+From venue selection to post-retreat follow-up, for retreats of 8–60 people over 2–3 days.

 1